Historical Apoplexy · State Legislative Adaptations · Indiana

 food assurance program established by this chapter

-leverage Indiana's existing distribution infrastructure
+use Indiana's existing distribution infrastructure

--- the most extensive highway network convergence in the
+the most extensive highway network convergence in the

-United States -- to deliver essential goods at cost to
+United States, to deliver essential goods at cost to

 all Indiana residents.